phinocio/loadorderlibrary-mo2-plugin/README.md

 That's it!
 Uploads should now create the list on first upload, and then update it afterwards.

+# Slug

+If you want to manage an existing list, copy the slug (the part after `lists/` in the url), then follow the same steps as adding an API Token, but click "Set slug" instead.

 ## Uploading a list

 To upload a list, follow the steps in the image below.